Money isn’t everything but lack of money is a lame excuse for a lot things.

-President Obama, Richard Branson, Jack Dorsey, Larry Schultz, Tim Cook and Xerox CEO Ursula Burns are known to be early risers.
+President Obama, Richard Branson, Jack Dorsey, Larry Schultz, Tim Cook, and Xerox CEO Ursula Burns are known to be early risers.
 How has this attributed to their success?
-Because early risers are able to start their days ahead of everyone else by responding to others, exercising and finding some personal time, early risers also tend to be happier and are more proactive.
+Because early risers are able to start their days ahead of everyone else by responding to others, exercising, and finding some personal time, early risers also tend to be happier and are more proactive.

 3. They network.

 Successful people realize the importance of networking.
-In fact, research has found that networking can lead to people performing better at work and increases the chance of landing a job.
+In fact, research has found that networking can lead to people performing better at work and increase the chance of landing a job.
 Networking helps our successful people be more innovative.
 According to Dale Carnegie’s classic “How To Win Friends & influence People,” successful people rarely complain or criticize.
 They are sincere and try to be empathetic.